 There are also other general laws and white collar crimes that also create more liability when there is a violation of the Federal Anti Kickback Statute.
 They include:

-As a government contractor, prime or sub, you must be aware of the liabilities that the Federal Anti-kickback Act imposes upon you.
+As a government contractor, prime or sub, you must be aware of the liabilities that the Federal Kickback Laws impose upon you.
 Subcontractors are just as liable under the federal statute.
 To minimize liability, prime contractors should make sure that they have internal controls in place to scrutinize subcontractor invoices before submitting them the contracting agency.

 The following are examples companies that paid a heavy price for violations and Anti kickback Act liability.

-If your company is facing allegations under the Federal Anti kickback Act, call our government contract white collar defense lawyers immediately for help at 1-866-601-5518.
+If your company is facing allegations under the federal kickback laws, call our government contract white collar defense lawyers immediately for help at 1-866-601-5518.
 Free Consultation.